aashari/mcp-server-atlassian-bitbucket/README.md

 ### What permissions do I need?

 **For Scoped API Tokens** (recommended):
-- Your regular Atlassian account with access to Bitbucket
-- Scoped API token created at [id.atlassian.com/manage-profile/security/api-tokens](https://id.atlassian.com/manage-profile/security/api-tokens)
-- Required scopes: `repository`, `workspace` (add `pullrequest` for PR management)
+- Required scopes: `repository`, `workspace`
+- Add `pullrequest` for PR management

-**For Bitbucket App Passwords** (legacy - being deprecated):
+**For Bitbucket App Passwords** (legacy):
-- For **read-only access** (viewing repos, PRs, commits):
-  - Workspaces: Read
-  - Repositories: Read
-  - Pull Requests: Read
+- For **read-only access**: Workspaces: Read, Repositories: Read, Pull Requests: Read
-- For **full functionality** (creating PRs, commenting):
-  - Add "Write" permissions for Repositories and Pull Requests
+- For **full functionality**: Add "Write" permissions for Repositories and Pull Requests

 ### Can I use this with private repositories?

 Yes!
 This works with both public and private repositories.
-You just need the appropriate permissions through your Bitbucket App Password.
+You just need the appropriate permissions through your credentials.

-### Do I need to specify workspace every time?

-No!
-Set `BITBUCKET_DEFAULT_WORKSPACE` in your environment or config file, and it will be used automatically when you don't specify one.

 ### What AI assistants does this work with?

 Any AI assistant that supports the Model Context Protocol (MCP):
-- Claude Desktop (most popular)
+- Claude Desktop
 - Cursor AI
 - Continue.dev
 - Many others